We're preparing our next batch. No clubs live right now. Contact us and tell us what you're after.

 You Need a Full Wedge Setup to Have a Good Short Game

-A reliable short game is built on technique, distance control, and repetition.
-Many golfers in New Zealand play excellent short games using a pitching wedge and sand wedge alone.
+A reliable short game comes down to technique, distance control, and repetition.
+Plenty of golfers in New Zealand play excellent short games with a pitching wedge and sand wedge alone.

-Gap and lob wedges provide additional yardage spacing, but they are not mandatory for the average 15–30 handicap golfer.
+Gap and lob wedges give you extra yardage spacing, but they're not mandatory for the average 15–30 handicapper.

 Smarter Gear for Everyday Golfers